Mekhi Phifer: Career

 Phifer's television credits include the film The Tuskegee Airmen (1995), HBO's Subway Stories: Tales from the Underground (1997).
 He received additional notice for his performance opposite singer Beyoncé Knowles (from Destiny's Child) on MTV's alternative take on the Carmen legend with the film Carmen: A Hip Hopera (2001).

 Phifer had a recurring guest role in the fifth and sixth seasons of Homicide: Life on the Street, portraying "Junior Bunk", the troubled nephew of Baltimore drug lord Luther Mahoney, and also guest-starred in New York Undercover.
 He earned an NAACP Image Award nomination for the TV film, A Lesson Before Dying, opposite Don Cheadle.
 In 2009, Phifer began a guest-starring arc on the Fox drama Lie to Me.

 Among Phifer's other big-screen credits are Soul Food, The Biography of Spud Webb, Hell's Kitchen, NYC, Tears of a Clown, O (as the titular character Odin a.k.a.
 O), and the thriller Uninvited Guest (as Silk).
 He appeared in Impostor as well as Paid in Full, an urban classic, that has given him notorious recognition as he portrayed Mitch and director Curtis Hanson's 8 Mile, opposite Eminem.
 He is mentioned in the lyrics of the Grammy and Academy Award winning song "Lose Yourself" by Eminem.

 In June 2011, Phifer starred alongside John Barrowman and Eve Myles as CIA agent Rex Matheson in Torchwood: Miracle Day, the fourth series of the BBC/Starz Entertainment TV show Torchwood.
 In December of that year, he also starred on Broadway in Lydia Diamond's Stick Fly.

 Phifer starred as Agent Collins in the fourth season of White Collar.

 He made a guest appearance on the sitcom series Husbands in its second season.

 In fall 2016, he joined the TV show Frequency as a series regular.

 Personal life

 Phifer has a son with his former wife, actress Malinda Williams.
 His second son was born to Oni Souratha in Los Angeles in 2007.
 On March 30, 2013, Phifer married his longtime girlfriend Reshelet Barnes in Beverly Hills, California.

 Political views

-On October 2023, amid the Gaza war, Mekhi Phifer, along with other 700 notable Hollywood figures, signed an open letter, written by Creative Community for Peace (CCFP), in support of Israel.
+In October 2023, at the start of the Gaza war, Mekhi Phifer, along with other 700 notable Hollywood figures, signed an open letter, written by Creative Community for Peace (CCFP), in support of Israel.